kira-bruneau/flake-linter/README.md

   access.
 It would introduce impurities that would prevent us from running checks & fixes incrementally.

-  - rustfmt will try & fail to load "mod"s to other files.
-This can be worked around by applying `#[rustfmt::skip]` to each mod.

 - flake-linter computes patches in isolation (per-linter & per-path).
 This allows us to run linters in parallel, but conflicts can occur if multiple linters fix the same lines in the same file,